Ceciliai/Ceciliai/README.md

 ### Core Strengths

 - **Strong foundation in algorithms and data structures**, enabling efficient and scalable system design.
-- Skilled at adapting to **new technologies quickly** — whether iOS, Android, or web frameworks — and delivering production-quality results under tight timelines.
+- Skilled at adapting to **new technologies quickly**, whether iOS, Android, or web frameworks, and delivering production-quality results under tight timelines.
 - Experienced in both **individual and collaborative development**, with an emphasis on architecture clarity, testing, and maintainability.
 - Passionate about blending **AI-driven UX**, clean code, and thoughtful interaction design.